Alvancho88/soal-shift-sisop-modul-3-I05-2021/README.md

 # Server
 Initialize things needed, give feedback
-We use locate to find the file to be dwonloaded
+We use locate to find the file to be downloaded
+We will also check the file validity first
+If the file is valid, then it will be downloaded

 # Screenshot